Pension freedoms explained

 When you reach age 55 (rising to 57 from April 2028) you can use money saved in your pension to buy a secure income, also known as an annuity.

 Once your secure income is set up you won’t be able to add extra features or cash in your plan.
-Choosing to add these extra features will mean that the starting level of income will be lower.
+But remember that adding these features lowers your starting income.

 Free pension guidance for everyone